reza-goodarzi/medium-clone/README.md

 ## Demo

-you can see the project on [here](https://medium-clone-ashy-three.vercel.app/)
+you can see the project [here](https://medium-clone-ashy-three.vercel.app/)